 Make sure you do everything through Interrail officially: the last thing you want is to find you’ve bought the wrong sort of ticket.

 The same applies when you need to get seat reservations, which you may well need to do on some high-speed routes to supplement your Interrail Pass.
 You should do this via Interrail’s own reservations page to make sure it’s all legitimate.⁹

-Don't forget to check out the TransferWise travel money card - sign-up and ordering takes minutes and it's free.
+Don't forget to check out the TransferWise travel money card - sign-up and ordering takes minutes.
 And, at 8x cheaper than UK high street debit and credit cards - what's stopping you?
-Get your free card now.

 - Difference between Eurail and Interrail